 Materials for Berm Edging

 Edging a berm is useful for more than just aesthetics; it can reduce spillage of mulch into the grass and catch any eroding soil that runs off the berm.
 An edge is not strictly necessary, though, and if you don’t overdo the angle of the berm and add plants that will hold in the soil erosion, this shouldn’t be a big issue.
-But, for tidiness and a neat look, here are some materials to consider for edging a berm:
+For tidiness and a neat look though, here are some materials to consider for edging a berm:

 - Plants.
 Plants can serve as a natural edge on any bed or berm.
 Use something that grows low and dense to create a small hedge.
 Try alyssum, barrenwort, thrift, sedum, or smaller varieties of hostas.